skinnyjeans/Schedule-LongSteps/README.md

        ...
     }

+## revive

+Revive a longstep process to a given step within a Longstep process.
+If no method is given then the process will revive on the failed process step.
+If you need to modify the state before reviving the longstep process, it is recommended to have a revive step ("revive\_do\_broken\_step") which modifies the state as needed and returns a next\_step to continue the process.

+This method will confess on any issues.

+    eval {
+        $self->revive( $pid , $method_to_revive_to );
+    };

 # SEE ALSO

 [BPM::Engine](https://metacpan.org/pod/BPM::Engine) A business Process engine based on XPDL, in Alpha version since 2012 (at this time of writing)